devmrfitz/ocean-pv/README.rst

 	$ python manage.py makemigrations
 	$ python manage.py migrate
-	$ python manage.py loaddata questions.json user_data.json
+	$ python manage.py loaddata questions.json
+	$ python manage.py createsuperuser
 	$ python manage.py runserver

-You can then visit ``127.0.0.1:8000/`` to access the website.
+You can then visit ``127.0.0.1:8000/`` in your browser to access the website.

 .. note::